 Elly: If you experience pelvic pain or lower back pain that doesn’t improve with sensible, gradual progressions, it’s wise to see a physical therapist or women’s health physiotherapist for personalized advice.

-Your ability to reach the level of strength required for the more advanced exercises above will depend on a number of factors.
+Your ability to reach the strength required for the more advanced exercises above will depend on several factors.
 Similarly, exercise after pregnancy to reduce stomach fat may yield the desired results for some moms more easily than others.
 Other lifestyle and individual considerations include:

 - Slow and appropriate progressions